kubocd/kubocd-doc/docs/user-guide/140-under-the-hood.md

 # Under the Hood (If Things Go Wrong)

-Behind the scenes, KuboCD creates several FluxCD resources to manage the deployment.
+Behind the scenes, KuboCD creates several Flux resources to manage the deployment.

 You can inspect these resources to debug problems or understand the internals.